-In her spare-time, (which is rare) she enjoys her little urban balcony garden or her new large garden plot out at her family property, playing with her fur baby Ripley the dog (as seen above), holding babies that aren’t hers at farmers markets and spending well deserved time with family and friends, eating, drinking and soaking up the finer things in life.
+In her spare-time, she enjoys working on her large garden plot out at her family property, playing with her fur baby Ripley the dog (as seen above), holding babies that aren’t hers at farmers markets and spending well deserved time with family and friends, eating, drinking and soaking up the finer things in life.
 You’ll most-likely find her about town visiting other farmers markets, events and taking in all of the culture Edmonton has to offer.

 A product of a family owned business in a small town (her Dad put her to work since she was old enough to answer a phone) Amy Hayduk is hard-working and driven.
 Amy has had the privilege of being mentored by several Edmontonian entrepreneurs and small business owners.
 It was through this experience that she learned the value of building meaningful relationships, transparent communication, staying organized and being memorable.
 While she eventually graduated with a Political Science Degree, she remained working with the small business community as she felt that it was there that she could make the most impact and exercise her creativity in various projects.

 She joined Wild Heart Collective in 2013 as the Assistant Market Director for the 124 Grand Market and is proud to have grown with the company to where it is today.
-She helped support several WHC produced events including Winter Shake-Up (2015, 2017), Petite Nuit, and Calendar of Wishes as well as the several in-house events that are executed by the Collective.
+She helped support several WHC produced events including Winter Shake-Up (2015, 2017), Petite Nuit, and Calendar of Wishes, Nuit Blanche Edmonton as well as the several in-house events that are executed by the Collective.
 She also helped to establish the Little Beans and Market Bucks programs at the 124 Grand Market, something she is very proud of.

-Outside Wild Heart Collective, Amy works with her theatre company which she has been running with her business partner since 2012, and still works part time with her family automotive business out in Vegreville, Alberta.
-She has also consulted on various marketing and events projects in addition to acting as the Campaign Manager for the Mayor-Elect of Vegreville in 2013 (who may or may not be her Dad, but it still counts right?).
+Outside Wild Heart Collective, Amy works with her theatre company which she has been running with her business partner since 2012.
+She has also consulted on various marketing and events projects in addition to acting as the Campaign Manager for the Mayor-Elect of Vegreville in 2013.
 When she isn’t “working” you can most likely find her at a local karaoke haunt or music venue.